 I thought it would be interesting to have a place to write about my personal experiences with marketing and promoting my work.
-I’ll add to this as time goes by so you can follow along with my progress. trying to sell my work
+I’ll add to this as time goes by so you can follow along with my progress with selling my work.

 September 2016: After an unsuccessful summer season trying to sell my tapestries in galleries I decided to take a class about using social media.
 I learned about Facebook, Linkedin and Instagram.
 I already had a webpage so I did have an online presence.
 Why do more?